What Is a Concrete Core Test?

 What Is Capping and Its Role In The Result?

-- The capping is a preparation of the ends of cylindrical concrete specimen this perpendicular surface to the applied axial load during compressive strength.
+- The capping is the preparation of the ends of a cylindrical concrete specimen on a perpendicular surface to the applied axial load during compressive strength.

-- Inside the structure collect the core sample which is not having a smooth surface that reason capping is used.
+- Inside the structure collects the core sample which is not having a smooth surface that the reason capping is used.
 This capping also distributed load on the entire surface of the core specimen.

-- The core specimen axis is not perpendicular to the end of face; it will be causes stress concentration within the test specimen and reduce the measured strength.
+- The core specimen axis is not perpendicular to the end of the face; it will cause stress concentration within the test specimen and reduce the measured strength.

 - Using capping is to ensure that the compressive load is applied evenly for each and every strength test.

 - The strength of the cap should be such that the ends cap should not fail or fracture when the specimen is being tested.

 - The end of the cylindrical specimen that is not plane within 0.05 mm shall be capped.

 - Before capping you should check the surface of the core cutter, which is free from loose materials and clean.